Terms of Business

 Financial Crime – Anti Money Laundering

-We are required by the anti-money laundering regulations to verify your identity before undertaking any business with you, to obtain information as to the purpose and nature of the business which we conduct on their behalf, and to ensure that the information we hold is up-to-date.
+We are required by the anti-money laundering regulations to verify your identity before undertaking any business with you, to obtain information as to the purpose and nature of the business which we conduct on your behalf, and to ensure that the information we hold is up-to-date.

 - Personal data will be processed to assist our obligations to prevent money laundering and terrorist financing.
 This would normally include requesting a copy of either your passport or driving licence and a recent (dated within 2 months) utility bill or bank statement in your name.